-A new R&D engineering team is being established to complete this project along with the existing core team.
-As a senior member of this team with a focus on control systems you will share responsibility for design and delivery of all monitoring, processing, software and control aspects of the project all the way through to full commercialisation.
+A new engineering team is being established in Washington DC to continue R&D, commercialisation, and support roll out of Faraday’s unique technology platform to North America.
+As a senior member of this team with a focus on complex dynamic control systems you will share responsibility for design and delivery of all physical design aspects of the project all the way through to full commercialisation.

 - Undertake scientific research and data acquisition to inform design pathway opportunities